xiesh527/BAYSIAN_MATTING/README.md

 3. The metrics such as MSE, PSNR and SSIM is calculated and the table is shown in the results section.
 4. The corresponding bar graph is shown after running the end-to-end test.

+## BAYESIAN_VERSION_2.0
 ## Novelty addition
-1. We experimented by changing the window size parameter in the algorithm, we got images with lower MSE.
-But the computational  load and time complexity increases for the image.
+1. A `test_image_trimap` function added to test the image and trimap are same or not by calculating energy of background pixels by calculating the mean and variance of an image.
+2. A `table.py` file created with a dictionary which has the value of the number of white pixels should be present in alpha when background energy is thresholded.
-2. The output of the Bayesian matting alpha image was sharpened by using Gaussian blur.
+3. The output of the Bayesian matting alpha image was sharpened by using Gaussian blur.
 Some of the images had lower MSE.
+4. Metrics for each image is calculated as shown in the results section.

 ## Results
 The metrics for different images is shown.